Christie Launius, director

 She has a B.A. and an M.A. in English from Illinois State University, an M.A. in Women’s Studies from the University of Cincinnati, and a Ph.D. in Modern Studies from the University of Wisconsin Milwaukee’s English Department.

 Her work has appeared in CCC: College Composition and Communication, College Literature, American Drama and the National Women’s Studies Association Journal.
-Her research interests are in American working-class literature, especially narratives of upward class mobility, and she is currently working on an article about mother-daughter relationships among class straddlers in the women’s liberation movement.
+Her research interests are in American working-class literature, especially narratives of upward class mobility.
+She is working on a co-authored textbook entitled Threshold Concepts in Women's and Gender Studies: Ways of Seeing, Thinking, and Knowing, to be published by Routledge Press in 2015.

-At UWO, she teaches Introduction to Women’s Studies, Women, Race, and Class, and Feminist Theory, as well as the Women’s Studies Senior Seminar
+At UWO, she teaches Introduction to Women’s and Gender Studies, Women, Race, and Class, and Feminist Theory, as well as the Women’s and Gender Studies Senior Seminar

-Sedentary pursuits include playing trivia, doing crossword puzzles and drinking Alterra coffee; more active interests include yoga and Jazzercise.
+Sedentary pursuits include playing trivia, doing crossword puzzles and drinking Colectivo coffee; more active interests include yoga and Jazzercise.
 She loathes the label “foodie” but nonetheless recognizes herself in it.